Rhythm, timing and metronome exercises for guitar – Part I

 Developing internal timing

-While the metronome is “ticking”, it’s providing you with that beat guidance and you are doing fine but as soon as you turn it off, you get back to dragging or rushing.
-If this is your case when, here is how you can work on this issue:
+Consider this scenario: while the metronome is “ticking”, it’s providing you with that beat guidance.
+And you are doing fine, but as soon as you turn it off, you get back to dragging or rushing.
+If this is your case, here is how you can work on this issue:

-Using this approach will give you less reference points that you can use for guidance, but just enough that you are able to know if you are dragging or falling behind tempo.
-However, if you usually have trouble following the metronome click as it is, this probably isn’t in the cards yet.
+Using this approach will give you fewer reference points that you can use for guidance.
+But just enough that you are able to know if you are dragging or falling behind tempo.
+However, if you usually have trouble following the guitar metronome exercises click as it is, this probably isn’t in the cards yet.
 You should instead focus on getting better at using the metronome with as much reference as possible.
 Practice clapping or playing on the beats, then slowly introduce beat subdivisions.
 This and more will be discussed in part two of this post so, stay tuned.

 About the author: